-The Test Mercenaries were a team of engineers within Google dedicated to helping development teams improve their testing practices and code quality from late 2006 until early 2009.
+The Test Mercenaries were a team of developers within Google dedicated to helping development teams improve their testing practices and code quality from late 2006 until early 2009.
 Two or more Mercs would be embedded within a development team full-time for months, using the Testing Grouplet’s Test Certified program as the basis for concrete action and improvement.
-The team was formed after Bharat Mediratta and Mark Striebeck successfully proposed to Alan Eustace that such a dedicated team be hired to improve engineering practices and code quality throughout Google via hands-on intervention, and was officially placed within the relatively new Engineering Productivity focus area, alongside Testing Technology, Build Tools, and Test Engineering.
+The team was formed after Bharat Mediratta and Mark Striebeck successfully proposed to Alan Eustace that such a dedicated team be hired to improve development practices and code quality throughout Google via hands-on intervention, and was officially placed within the relatively new Engineering Productivity focus area, alongside Testing Technology, Build Tools, and Test Engineering.
 Mark Striebeck assumed management of both the Test Mercenaries and Testing Technology, and passed management of the Test Mercenaries on to Brad Green in late 2008.

 I was a co-leader of the Testing Grouplet at the time I joined the Mercs in mid-2007, shortly after organizing my second company-wide Testing Fixit, arriving from the Build Tools team.
 Mark Striebeck sent me to start the New York branch of the team in November 2007.
 I left the Mercenaries to join the websearch team in January 2009, just a month or so before the entire team was disbanded.